djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 The remaining element is 33, which is the target.
 ```

-* **Graph Algorithms:** These algorithms address problems related to graphs, such as finding the shortest path between nodes or determining if a graph is connected.
+**Graph Algorithms** address problems related to graphs, such as finding the shortest path between nodes or determining if a graph is connected.
 Examples include Dijkstra's algorithm and the Floyd-Warshall algorithm.

 Example: Dijkstra's Algorithm